 GCSE 3/4 grade profile in maths and English as well as GCSE Science grade 3.

-Pass Level 1 Land based Studies with a satisfactory reference of attendance, behaviour and ability to
+Pass Level 1 Land based Studies with a satisfactory reference of attendance, behaviour and ability to meet deadlines.

 This course will prepare you for more advanced study and training.
 A merit or distinction gained on this Level 2 Animal Care course is necessary to go onto Level 3.
 Some students choose to go into full-time animal work in a variety of establishments including farm parks, kennels, zoos, veterinary hospitals and dog groomers.